 The Bureau of Federal Credit Unions — the first national, public organization charged with overseeing federal credit unions — came into being around that time.
 In the early and mid-20th century, most federal credit unions focused on rural depositors, many of whom were farmers or small business owners operating in the agriculture industry.
 Accordingly, the Bureau of Federal Credit Unions operated under the aegis of the Farm Credit Administration.

-Over time, the Bureau of Federal Credit Unions migrated to the FDIC, the now-defunct Federal Security Agency, and finally the Department of Health, Education & Welfare (now the Department of Health & Human Services).
+Over time, the Bureau of Federal Credit Unions migrated to the Federal Insurance Deposit Corporation (FDIC), then to the now-defunct Federal Security Agency, and finally the Department of Health, Education & Welfare (now the Department of Health & Human Services).

 The Rise of the NCUA